starswap/ArcadiaServer/README.md

 ## Technical Details
 Arcadia is a Progressive Web App built with Python Flask and HTML/JS/CSS.
 You can download the app by visiting <a href="https://arcadia.qduff.com">arcadia.qduff.com</a> on your mobile device.

+We made Arcadia for MLH BackyardHacksIII.
+Checkout the Devpost page for more details: <a href="https://devpost.com/software/arcadia-corkum">Devpost</a>.